json-api/json-api/implementations/index.md

 ## <a href="#related-tools" id="related-tools" class="headerlink"></a> Related Tools

+### <a href="#related-tools-playground" id="related-tools-playground" class="headerlink"></a> Playground

+* [jsonapi-validator](https://jsonapi-validator.herokuapp.com) is a playground service for quick prototyping and validating JSON responses with jsonapi.org specification.

 ### <a href="#related-tools-ruby" id="related-tools-ruby" class="headerlink"></a> Ruby

 * [json-patch](https://github.com/guillec/json-patch) implementation of JSON Patch (rfc6902)